-MADISON, Wis., July 3, 2024 - Agricultural operations in Wisconsin have been significantly impacted by recent tornadoes and flooding.
+Casper, Wyoming, Aug.
+21, 2024 - Agricultural operations in Wyoming have been significantly impacted by recent wildfires.
 The U.S. Department of Agriculture (USDA) has technical and financial assistance available to help farmers and livestock producers recover from these adverse weather events.
 Impacted producers should contact their local USDA Service Center to report losses and learn more about program options available to assist in their recovery from crop, land, infrastructure, and livestock losses and damages.